TheOdinProject/curriculum/organizing-js/factory-functions.md

 In our calculator example, the function inside the IIFE is a simple factory function like we defined before, but we can just go ahead and assign the object to the variable `calculator` since we aren't going to need to be making lots of calculators, we only need one.
 Just like the Factory example, we can have as many private functions and variables as we want, and they stay neatly organized, tucked away inside of our module, only exposing the functions we actually want to use in our program.

 A useful side-effect of encapsulating the inner-workings of our programs into objects is __namespacing__.
 Namespacing is a technique that is used to avoid naming collisions in our programs.
 For example, it's easy to imagine scenarios where you could write multiple functions with the same name.
 In our calculator example, what if we had a function that added things to our HTML display, or a function that added numbers and operators to our stack as the users input them.
-It wouldn't be a great idea, but it is conceivable that we would want to add all 3 of these functions `add` which, of course, would cause trouble in our program.
+It is conceivable that we would want to call all 3 of these functions `add` which, of course, would cause trouble in our program.
 If all of them were nicely encapsulated inside of an object then we would have no trouble: `calculator.add()`, `displayController.add()`, `operatorStack.add()`.

 # PROJECT